sunglocto/pi/README.md

 (extra)

 Pi version numbers are the digits of Pi followed by a letter indicating the phase of development the program is in.

 For example, the version string:

 `3.14a`

 Is the third version produced in the alpha phase.

 The digits of Pi will reset back to `3` when moving to a new phase.

-If the number gets too long, it will be digits of 2π, 3π etc.
+If the number gets too long, it will reset to one digit of 2π.
+Once that gets to long, it will be digits of 3π and etc.